matter-labs/vm2/crates/vm2-interface/README.md

 # Stable Interface for ZKsync Era VM

-This library provides a stable interface for the EraVM.
+This library provides a stable interface for EraVM.
 It defines an interface for tracers that will never change but may be extended.

 ## License